mukeshvancha122/Ecommerce_Frontend/README.md

 ## HyderNexa Commerce Frontend

 HyderNexa delivers a production-grade, Stripe-backed ecommerce checkout that mirrors modern UX and handles millions of concurrent shoppers.
-The UI now mirrors the requested Amazon-like flows (sign-in → address selection → multi-tender payments → review → orders) with internationalization, accessibility, and resilience in mind.
+The UI now mirrors the requested HyderNexa flows (sign-in → address selection → multi-tender payments → review → orders) with internationalization, accessibility, and resilience in mind.

 ---